Successful trading is about the process you follow in your trading.

 Society trained us to be afraid of mistakes.
 One learns to react to mistakes with anger, insult, and fear.

-History show’s success & prosperity comes not from playing safe but by failing to make mistakes.
+History shows success & prosperity come not from playing safe but from failing to make mistakes.

-Mistakes will happen, your trade plan can go wrong; you may lose cash.
+Mistakes will happen, your trade plan can go wrong, and you may lose cash.

 But let your losses become your strength.
 Examine why you lose.
 Then use past mistakes for a better tomorrow.